 To guide the process, TRU has engaged consultants from the American Association of Collegiate Registrars and Admission Officers (AACRAO), North America’s pre-eminent source of post-secondary enrolment expertise.

-Under the direction of the SEM Planning Task Force—which includes Michael Bluhm, Associate Vice-President Strategic Enrolment and University Registrar (Chair); Chris Adam, Dean, Faculty of Student Development; Jan O’Brien, Associate Director Integrated Planning and Effectiveness; Lucille Gnanasihamany, Associate Vice-President Marketing and Communications; and myself—AACRAO’s work commenced last week with consultations.
+Under the direction of the SEM Planning Task Force—which includes Michael Bluhm, Associate Vice-President Enrolment Services and University Registrar (Chair); Chris Adam, Dean, Faculty of Student Development; Jan O’Brien, Associate Director Integrated Planning and Effectiveness; Lucille Gnanasihamany, Associate Vice-President Marketing and Communications; Don Poirier, Associate Vice-President Open Learning; and myself—AACRAO’s work commenced in early 2019 with consultations.
 It will extend into collaborative work between the consultants, the task force and units whose work is related to enrolment.

 Building TRU’s SEM plan will be data-informed and highly collaborative, integrating insights and input from those who affect and are affected by TRU enrolment realities, including students, faculty, staff, institutional leaders, faculties, departments and committees.

 This process will happen concurrently with the development of TRU's new vision and strategic priorities, and therefore will take a phased approach.
 In the first phase, throughout 2019, action items that are not affected by the visioning process will be identified and implemented; in the second phase in early 2020, once the strategic priorities are established, the SEM Plan will be aligned to the new vision.
 The process will conclude with a “made in TRU” SEM plan that aligns with TRU’s mandate, mission, and our new vision and strategic priorities.

 Further updates on the SEM consultation process, including details of how to contribute your own thoughts, will be forthcoming on this website.
 Please stay tuned.